 In addition to the museum, a small barn on the grounds houses farm equipment from the 1800s and early 1900s.
 The original root cellar on the property has been restored, and a replica ice house displays vintage ice harvesting tools.
-Every object has its own story to tell, and when viewed together they help us understand the social and economic development of our community and its role on the national stage.
+Each object has its own story to tell, and when viewed together they help us understand the social and economic development of our community and its role on the larger stage.

 Peggy Bancroft Hall and Museum is open to the public during scheduled events and by appointment.
 For information, please check the Events calendar on our website.